Announcing the R package coinsR

 coinsR as an R package distributed via the CRAN repository.
 But as I am still not very experienced in R programming, I am not sure if I will succeed.

-There is a detailed description in the help file and the vignette description of how to invoke the two functions
+You will find a detailed description in the help file and the vignette description of how to invoke the two functions